-Section III, D, Line 68, will be delayed: Duke University pioneered the incorporation of an author-directed embargo period for particular articles as a way of adhering to publisher wishes without requiring a full waiver.
+Section III, D, Lines 73-74, will be delayed: Duke University pioneered the incorporation of an author-directed embargo period for particular articles as a way of adhering to publisher wishes without requiring a full waiver.
 This allows the full range of rights to be taken advantage of after the embargo period ends, rather than having to fall back on what the publisher may happen to allow.
 Since this is still an opt-out option, it does not materially weaken the policy.
 An explicit mention of embargoes in this way may appeal to faculty members as an acknowledgement of the prevalence of embargoes in journals they are familiar with.

-Section III, C, Line 61, University Faculty member's final, accepted manuscript: The author's final accepted version-the version after the article has gone through peer review and the revisions responsive thereto and any further copyediting in which the author has participated-is the appropriate version to request for distribution.
-Authors may legitimately not want to provide versions earlier than the final version, and insofar as there are additional rights in the publisher's definitive version beyond the author's final version, that version would not fall within the license that the author grants.
+Section III, C, Line 65, University Faculty member's Author Accepted Manuscript (AAM): The author-accepted version-the version after the article has gone through peer review and the revisions responsive thereto and any further copyediting in which the author has participated-is the appropriate version to request for distribution.
+Authors may legitimately not want to provide versions earlier than the AAM, and insofar as there are additional rights in the publisher's definitive version beyond the AAM, that version would not fall within the license that the author grants.

-Section III, C, Line 60, no later than the date of publication: The distribution of articles pursuant to this policy is not intended to preempt journal publication but to supplement it.
+213 214 Section III, C, Line 64, no later than the date of publication: The distribution of articles pursuant to this policy is not intended to preempt journal publication but to supplement it.
 This also makes the policy consistent with the small set of journals that still follow the Ingelfinger rule.
 An alternative is to require submission at the time of acceptance for publication, with a statement that distribution can be postponed until the date of publication.

-Section III, E, Line 70, Policy Interpretation/Changes: Specifying a review makes clear that there will be a clear opportunity for adjusting the policy in light of any problems that may arise.
+Section III, E, Policy Interpretation/Changes: Specifying a review makes clear that there will be a clear opportunity for adjusting the policy in light of any problems that may arise.